VWO Logo

 Everything that an app user sees on their screen comprises the app’s user interface, i.e., UI or mobile app interface.
 It can be broadly divided into content, images, layout, color schema, CTA buttons, and navigation.
 Mobile app heatmap’s gesture tracking captures each tap, swipe, and zoom on every single page of the app, thereby providing user behavior insights to optimize each element of the mobile app interface.

-For instance, an eCommerce app’s analyst or interface designer can identify distractions and confusing content or discover broken links that keep preventing visitors from signing up and becoming loyal users, simply by looking at the touch heatmap of the app’s log-in page.
+For instance, an eCommerce app’s analyst or interface designer can identify distractions and confusing content or discover broken links that keep preventing visitors from signing up and becoming loyal users, simply by looking at the touch heatmap of the app’s login page.

 an example of mobile app heatmap with the goal to discover broken links

-Or, the marketing team of a travel app can apprehend if the icon they added to take users directly to the app’s home screen from anywhere on the app is discoverable enough or not.
+Or, the marketing teams of a travel app can apprehend if the icon they added to take users directly to the app’s home screen from anywhere on the app is discoverable enough or not.
 If users keep tapping on other elements and areas on the screen before finding the right button, it can indicate a navigational flaw in the app that needs optimization.

 an example of a mobile app heatmap to highlight navigation flaw